Psychédélices: Promotion

 Another track from the album, "Fifty-Sixty", was leaked two months before the album was released.
 Though the song was not mentioned by name, the leak was confirmed in a press release which revealed the title and release schedule of the album.
 "Fifty-Sixty" later launched as the second single from the album in February 2008.
 The lyrics to "Fifty-Sixty" tell, in personal and metaphorical manner, of a young model under the guidance of Andy Warhol, possibly inspired by the real-life story of Edie Sedgwick.
 The song ends with a reiteration of how she foolishly believed Andy that she was the most beautiful model of all.
 Three music videos were released for the single – one for the album version of the song and the other two for two remixes.
 An Alizée website, Psychedeclips.com, was dedicated to the video series, the first of which was released on 5 May 2008.

 Coinciding with the new album, a new official website was created, which, despite being announced on 11 September 2007, was kept under wraps until 28 November 2007.
 The album was also promoted via an official artist profile at MySpace.
 Advertising and marketing campaigns for the album began 22 November 2007 with ad campaigns on NRJ Radio, TF1-TV, and the web.

 Tour

 The Psychédélices Tour started in 2008, to promote Alizée's album.
 The tour was highly focused in Mexico, one of the countries where Alizée has experienced the most success.
-On 2008, she gave one performance in Russia and five in Mexico.
+In 2008, she gave one performance in Russia and five in Mexico.
 A performance in Paris, France, on Le Grand Rex was cancelled, making this the only tour by Alizée that had no venues in France.
 She returned to Mexico in 2009 for one concert for San Marcos Fair, where she appeared as an international guest.
 The follow-up concert was not part of the actual tour and featured only a partial set list.